Go to main content

 Back-to-school fatigue: just a drop in energy?

-Every year, at the start of the school year, many people face this common phenomenon: persistent fatigue, a feeling of low energy, sometimes accompanied by concentration problems or irritability.
+Every year, at the start of the academic year, many people face this common phenomenon: persistent fatigue, a feeling of low energy, sometimes accompanied by difficulty concentrating or irritability.

-Overall, the transition from vacation to school or work generates a disruption in the sleep-wake rhythm, changes in lifestyle (schedules, diet, stress), which are the source of diffuse but painful symptoms.
+Overall, the transition between vacation and school or work disrupts the sleep-wake cycle and changes in lifestyle (schedules, diet, stress), leading to diffuse but distressing symptoms.

-This period is also an opportunity to strengthen medical prevention measures: the start of the school year represents a strategic moment to carry out a preventive health check.
+This period is also an opportunity to strengthen preventative healthcare measures: the start of the academic year represents a strategic time to conduct a preventative health check-up.

 What if it wasn't fatigue?

-Back-to-school fatigue includes a variety of symptoms: sleep disturbances, irritability, impaired bowel movements, difficulty concentrating, and decreased motivation.
+Back-to-school fatigue includes a variety of symptoms: sleep disturbances, irritability, digestive issues, difficulty concentrating, and decreased motivation.
 The causes are often multifactorial:

-• Circadian rhythm disruption: variable bedtimes and wake-up times on vacation cause a biological shift that is difficult to immediately correct.
+• Disruption of the circadian rhythm: variable bedtimes and wake-up times during holidays cause a biological shift that is difficult to correct immediately.

-• Back-to-school stress: anxiety related to the mental load of the new schedule or responsibilities.
+• Stress of returning to work: anxiety related to the mental load of the new schedule or responsibilities.

 • Deeper medical causes: viral infections, hormonal disorders, deficiencies (iron, vitamins), thyroid pathologies, etc.

-Fatigue that does not resolve within a few weeks, or is associated with other signs (loss of appetite, pain, cognitive disorders) justifies a thorough diagnostic investigation: anemia, thyroid dysfunction, vitamin deficiencies, sleep disorders, chronic stress, etc.
+Fatigue that does not resolve within a few weeks, or is associated with other signs (loss of appetite, pain, cognitive impairment), warrants a thorough diagnostic investigation: anemia, thyroid dysfunction, vitamin deficiencies, sleep disorders, chronic stress…

 Who does this concern?